Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Methodology

 \section{Methodology}

-In this section, we introduce the details of our Tiny-NewsRec approach, which can fill the domain gap between general corpora and the news domain, and distill the large PLM for news recommendation applications.
-We first introduce the structure of the PLM-based news recommendation model.
-Then we introduce the self-supervised matching task between news titles and news bodies used for domain-specific post-training.
-Finally, we introduce the workflow of our two-stage knowledge distillation method with a multi-teacher knowledge distillation framework.
+In this section, we introduce the details of our Tiny-NewsRec method.
+We first briefly introduce the structure of our PLM-based news recommendation model.
+Then we introduce the design of our self-supervised domain-specific post-training method and the framework of our two-stage knowledge distillation method.
+Some notations used in the paper are listed in Table~\ref{notation}.